Gregg Karukas

-Gregg Karukas (born 1956) is a smooth jazz pianist from Maryland who first gained notice in Washington, D.C., then moved to Los Angeles in 1983.
-He backed Melissa Manchester before he co-founded the Rippingtons in 1985.
+Gregg Karukas (born 1956) is a smooth jazz pianist from Bowie, Maryland who first gained notice in Washington, D.C., then moved to Los Angeles in 1982.
+He backed Melissa Manchester before he co-founded the Rippingtons in 1986.

 He experimented with drums, guitar, trumpet, and keyboards as a child, but it was not until his teens that he pursued music professionally as a pianist, having played with the Bowie High School Starliners big band.
 When he was sixteen, he owned one of the first Minimoog synthesizers.

 Karukas spent five years with Tim Eyermann in the band East Coast Offering.
 After moving to Los Angeles, he worked with Shelby Flint, David Benoit, Richard Elliot, Grant Geissman, Dave Koz, Ronnie Laws, and Melissa Manchester.
 He was a member of the Rippingtons when they recorded their first album, Moonlighting, in November 1985.
 He has worked as a sideman with Larry Carlton, Jeffrey Osborne, George Duke, Rick Braun, Brenda Russell, Craig Chaquico, Boney James, and Peter White.

 Karukas has received multiple Best Keyboardist nominations at the Oasis and National Smooth Jazz Awards.
 He has collaborated with Brazilian composer Dori Caymmi and Ricardo Silveira.
 He produced, arranged, engineered, and co-wrote two albums with Omar Akram, whose Echoes of Love won the Grammy Award for Best New Age Album in 2013.